phenomecentre/nPYc-Toolbox/docs/multivariate.rst

 Multivariate Analysis
 ---------------------

-The nPYc-Toolbox provides the capacity to generate a PCA model of the data (via the pyChemometrics module), and subesquently, to use this to assess data quality, identify potential sample and feature outliers, and determine any potential analytical associations with the main sources of variance in the data.
+The nPYc-Toolbox provides the capacity to generate a PCA model of the data (via the pyChemometrics module), and subsequently, to use this to assess data quality, identify potential sample and feature outliers, and determine any potential analytical associations with the main sources of variance in the data.

 PCA Model
 =========